 The Social Security Administration lists lymphoma as a condition which can be disabling when the symptoms interferes with the person’s ability to engage in sustained work activity.
 Listing 13.05 in the Code of Federal Regulations lays out in specifics the impairments which a sufferer has to have in order to qualify for Social Security Disability Benefits, however, if you do not “meet or equal” this listing, you may still be entitled to disability benefits if your condition, in conjunction with any other physical or mental impairment, prevents you from returning to work you have done in the past and other substantial work you might be qualified to perform given your age, education and acquired work skills.

 If you or a loved one lives in or around Madison County, you are suffering from the effects of lymphoma and you believe you are disabled as the result and are entitled to Social Security Disability or SSI benefits, you do not have to take on the Social Security Administration alone.
 Please feel free to contact one of the experienced Alabama Disability Attorneys at Powell and Denny today for a free consultation.
+Virtual appointments are available through Zoom for your protection from the coronavirus pandemic.

 Powell and Denny: We Work When You Can’t